 Attic Insulation and Air Sealing: $250

-It depends on where you live and the kind of panels you plan to use.
+It depends on your home's location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Blue Ash, your best time to install solar panels is in the spring and fall.

 Generally speaking, your energy bills will decrease significantly after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Blue Ash, the average amount someone can save is $968 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.